 The FBI claims that FIN7 has been operating with these techniques since 2015.
 Affected businesses include Chili’s, Arby’s, Chipotle, and more.
 Because the hackers are adept at identifying the specific employees they want to target/spoof, their attacks continue to be successful.

 Whether they send physical drives or use phishing emails and texts, there are enough people who are fooled by these tricks that hackers still use them.

 Technology changes rapidly.
 Employees need to be trained on new techniques to stay safe and be informed about which pieces of advice are outdated.
+Particularly for companies that have to meet compliance requirements.
 For example, the advice used to be that opening an email was safe, but the attachment was the real danger.